Definitions of J Categories and Limits of Stay in the United States

 Short-term Scholar: A professor, research scholars or person with similar education or accomplishments coming to the United States on a short-term visit for the purpose of lecturing, observing, consulting, training, or demonstrating special skills at the University.
 There is no minimum period of stay.
 Extension can be made within the 6 months, however the total length of stay cannot exceed 6 months.

-Student: An individual who is studying in the United States pursuing a full course of study at a secondary accredited educational institution.
+Student: An individual who is pursuiing a full course of study in the United States at a secondary accredited educational institution.
 The limit of stay varies according to the full course of study being pursued.

 Intern: This subcategory of Student is intended for an individual who is enrolled and pursuing full-time studies at a post secondary educational institution outside the United States and for whom participation in an internship program will “fulfill the educational objectives for their current degree program at their home institution”.
 The limit of stay is 12 months per educational level.